bolubee101/smart-book-agent/README.md

 - Calculates:
   - Discount amount and percentage
   - Value score (relevance score / current price)
+- Uses a Redis-backed job queue (via BullMQ) to process scraping tasks
+- Limits scraping concurrency to 10 (configurable in Redis)
-- Provides a RESTful API with job-based processing
+- Provides a RESTful API for job submission and retrieval
 - Sends results to Make.com using a webhook

 ---